Officers of the Board

 Powers received a Doctorate of Dental Surgery Degree from The University of Tennessee, a B.S. degree from the University of Memphis and an MBA from Vanderbilt University’s Owen Graduate School of Management.

 Powers has a long history of involvement in philanthropy and community service and currently serves as an executive committee member and Vice Chairman of the Arizona Technology Council’s Board of Directors.
-He also serves on the Board of Directors of Camp Soaring Eagle, a medically-based camp for seriously ill children in northern Arizona and on the Board of Directors of BioAccel, an Arizona based non-profit dedicated to commercialization programs that drive economic development by translating bioscience discoveries into new business opportunities.
+He also serves on the Board of Directors of Camp Soaring Eagle, a medically-based camp for seriously ill children and on the Board of Directors of BioAccel, an Arizona based non-profit dedicated to commercialization programs that drive economic development by translating bioscience discoveries into new business opportunities.

 Hugh Williamson, III

 Hugh is a Fortune 500 CEO with extensive experience in NYSE, ASE, NASDAQ and privately-held companies, with outstanding record of shareholder enhancement, business growth, and productivity enhancements in mature industries as well as emerging markets.
 Williamson is a hands-on executive with broad mergers and acquisitions and corporate finance experience.
 He has a proven track-record in consolidating companies in a vertical market and turning around sizeable companies with major operational, financial, and human resource problems.